grb-bo/github-attention/README.md

 - **Epochs:** 60.
 - **Class Weights:** necessary due to the class inbalance; a total of 27961 nodes are labelled by "0", and 9739 by "1", meaning a 2.871:1 ratio in the set.
 - **3-Fold Approach**: the parameters that are chosen for the model are those that minimize the loss on the validation set; their performance will be evaluated on the testing set.
-- **Optimizer:** Adam algorithm, with a learning rate of 0.01 and weight decay of 5e-4, is used for stochastic gradient descent.
+- **Optimizer:** Adam algorithm, with a learning rate of 0.01 and weight decay of 5e-4, is used for gradient descent.

 #### Training Loop